yogeshwaranm-turing/amazon-agentic/envs/wiki_confluence/tools/interface_4/policy.md

 1. Obtain entity_id (required: space_id or page_id), entity_type (required: 'space' or 'page'), permission_type (required: 'view', 'edit', or 'admin'), grantee_id (required), grantee_type (required: 'user' or 'group'), and granted_by_user_id (required).
 2. Call lookup_permissions to check for existing, conflicting permissions before granting new access.
-3. Call commit_permissions to create the new permission record.
+3. Call address_permissions to create the new permission record.
-4. Create an audit entry with create_new_audit_trail.
+4. Create an audit entry with record_new_audit_trail.

-**Halt, and use transfer_to_human if you receive the following errors; otherwise complete the SOP:**
+**Halt, and use handover_to_human if you receive the following errors; otherwise complete the SOP:**

 - Entity (space or page) not found
 - Grantee (user or group) not found